There are 3 steps required to

 The original 3x3 table that we gave showing what

-has a name.
-It is called a "State to State Transition Matrix" (also
+other state has a name.
+It is called a "State to State

 Step 1

-"Tree search" can systematically explore all the passageways.
-At the
+show how a "Tree search" can systematically explore all the

 _____________